Kruger National Park

-The lodges, Singita Lebombo and Sweni, have been built with this ideal in mind and both integrate the ‘touch the earth lightly’ philosophy into every aspect of their daily operations.
+The lodges, Singita Lebombo and Sweni, recently named number 15 in The World’s 50 Best Hotels 2023, have been built with this ideal in mind and both integrate the ‘touch the earth lightly’ philosophy into every aspect of their daily operations.

 Singita Lebombo and Sweni Lodges lie in the southeastern reaches of the Kruger National Park, on South Africa’s border with Mozambique.
 Situated on 33,000 acres, Singita’s concession is an isolated piece of pristine wilderness where a unique wildlife population thrives across four distinct ecological-zones.

 This area is especially well-known for the remarkable concentration of the ‘Big 5’ and four particularly formidable prides of lions.